Backpacking Cookware: Making It All Fit in Your Pack

 Pots are an obvious choice to store things in (they’re meant to hold stuff after all, albeit food).
 Packing your stove and fuel canister, if they fit, keeps your cooking gear together.
 If there’s room, go further: add your lighter, utensils, food, coffee/tea, mug, etc.

-To protect your nested gear, wrap any sharp edges, like stove legs, in a camp towel.
+To protect your nested gear and your pot, wrap sharp edges like stove legs in a camp towel.
 This also helps reduce rattle while you’re walking down the trail.

 Besides being packed efficiently, gear can also be designed for efficiency.
 Cooking gear that folds down for packing but expands for full functionality, such as a folding cutting board, saves space without sacrificing your culinary experience.